radekkozak/letter-template/README.md

 1. Click **Use this template** button above and create your repo from this template

-2. [Create secret variables](https://docs.github.com/en/actions/security-guides/encrypted-secrets) in your newly created repository with keys as seen below in [Required environment variables](required-environment-variables)
+2. [Create secret variables](https://docs.github.com/en/actions/security-guides/encrypted-secrets) in your newly created repository with keys as seen below in [below](set-your-environment-variables)

 3. Fill up your favorite feeds either in plain `feeds.txt` file or via `feeds.opml` (OPML file can be exported from most rss services)